 A: Gross wages, meaning the wage expense will include employee pay, employee taxes, and employee deductions.
 Employer taxes and employer contributions will have their own expense line item.

 Q: Do you break out individual taxes?

-A: You will see each Employer tax on a separate item in your Xero Bill.
+A: You will see each Employer tax on a separate item in your Xero ledger.
 Employee’s taxes are lumped together with their wages.
 By transitioning to Gusto, tax payments will no longer come over to your balance sheet as a liability.
 Taxes are handled on a cash basis instead of an accrual basis—our tax debits for each payroll are considered a closed transaction.